ChampionLeake/SudokuSTACK/README.md

 ###

 ## Triggering the exploit:
-* Once you're at the main menu, select the `SUDOKUSTACK` profile
+* Once you're at the main menu, select the `SudokuSTACK` profile
 * Navigate to `High Scores`
 * Watch the magic happpen :D
 ###
 ###

 ## Support:
-* USA version of the game
+* USA/EUR version of the game
-* Should work on any PSP handheld model I believe?
+* Works on every PSP model (1000, 2000, 3000, etc.)?
 ###
 ###